Meet William Stauffer, LSW, PMAC, PECS

 “Change is the essence of life; be willing to surrender what you are for what you could become.”
 Reinhold Niebuhr

-Meet Nikki Weir, AAS, CRS
+Meet Nikki Weir, AAS, PCPRSS, CRS

-Nikki stays actively involved with 12 Step Recovery and started a meeting named The Best Is Yet To Come.
-She likes working out at the gym, spending time with her family, her puppy Myla, and riding her Harley.
+Nikki remains actively engaged in 12 Step Recovery and founded the meeting “The Best Is Yet To Come.”
+Outside of her professional and recovery commitments, she enjoys fitness, spending time with her family, caring for her puppy Myla, and riding her Harley.